How to Make Brigadeiro, Brazil's Favorite Dessert

 - Place the butter or margarine in a heavy based saucepan over medium heat.
 Melt butter.

 - Add the cocoa powder and the sweetened condensed milk.
 Begin stirring and break up any lumps of cocoa powder.
+If you live in a humid area, this occurs more often.
+For stirring, use a spatula instead of a spoon, as you'll cover more surface area with it.

 - You will need to continue stirring constantly as the mixture could burn.
 This will take about 10 minutes.